maheshkhatri2058/karunyalab/README.md

-# 🧪 Karunya Lab –
+# 🧬 Karunya Health Lab – Medical Lab Website

-A responsive and modern website for **Karunya Chemistry Lab**, built using **React.js** and **Tailwind CSS**.
-This web portal serves as a digital entry point for students and educators to explore lab experiments, safety protocols, equipment details, and lab manuals in a structured and accessible format.
+A modern and responsive website for **Karunya Health Lab**, designed to showcase healthcare laboratory services, diagnostic tests, and wellness initiatives.
+Built with **React.js** and **Tailwind CSS**, this website aims to provide patients and professionals with essential information in a clean and accessible format.

 ---

 ## 🚀 Features

-- 🧫 Overview of lab facilities and chemistry experiments
+- 🧪 Overview of lab testing services and diagnostics
-- 📘 Downloadable manuals and learning resources
+- 🩺 Sections for health checks, test packages, and lab features
-- 📱 Mobile-friendly layout with Tailwind CSS
+- 📱 Fully responsive design using Tailwind CSS
-- 📷 Visuals and icons representing lab equipment and materials
+- 🧭 Smooth navigation with modern layout and icons
-- 🌐 Easy navigation between sections using scroll-based UI
+- 🖼️ Visual representation of healthcare themes and services

 ---